NFL To Pull Draft Picks For Teams Who Violate League’s Mask Protocol

 “It was different for me to wear a mask and talk into the mic and be heard,” he admitted to a reporter after a game.

-The league is hoping that the increased penalties will encourage those required to adhere to the policy in order to protect the health of themselves and others around them, as well as set a proper example for viewers tuning into the games.
+The league is hoping that the increased penalties will encourage compliance from those required to adhere to the policy in order to protect the health of themselves and others around them, as well as set a proper example for viewers tuning into the games.